 If you tune in to any of Hollywood’s biggest evenings—the Oscars, Golden Globes, Grammys—there’s one name that gets dropped more than almost any other when the conversation turns to jewels: Lorraine Schwartz.
 Though she was raised in a diamond dealing family she never aspired to getting into the business herself.
 But she changed her tune when she immediately sold a ten-carat diamond during what was supposed to be a short-term gig assisting her parents.
-And when she started her own jewelry company and began designing the full-on glamorous jewels that she loved to wear, the celebs came calling too: David Bowie and Iman, Pharrell and Justin Timberlake, Blake Lively and Angelina Jolie.
+And when she started her own jewllery company and began designing the full-on glamorous jewels that she loved to wear, the celebs came calling too: David Bowie and Iman, Pharrell and Justin Timberlake, Blake Lively and Angelina Jolie.
 Her frequent collaborations Beyoncé are epic.
-Schwartz created Queen Bey’s 24-carat engagement ring and the star has been known to step out in hundreds of carats from the jeweler for a special occasion.
+Schwartz created Queen Bey’s 24-carat engagement ring and the star has been known to step out in hundreds of carats from the jeweller for a special occasion.
 When asked if there’s anyone she hasn’t worked with she’s momentarily stumped: “I don’t know.
 I think I’ve worked with everyone,” says Schwartz, “except maybe Queen Elizabeth.”

 The 2B Happy bracelet doesn’t resemble the red carpet looks you’re famous for.
 Where did the idea come from?